Hi there mama! It’s time to clean out, organize, and get ready for a great school year ahead!

 Either way, NOW is the time to start thinking about your ideal morning routine.
 Will one or both parents be home?
 How will the kids get to school?
 What time will they need to wake up?
 What can YOU do to start the day well for yourself?

-We will do more on day 11, but today the planning begins!
+We will do more later, but today the planning begins!